ubuntu/authd-oidc-brokers/README.md

 This project contains specific code for different OpenID Connect providers.
 We build one binary for each and snap them based on build tags to integrate with the Ubuntu authentication daemon.

-For general details, check the authd [getting started guide](https://github.com/ubuntu/authd/wiki/01---Get-started-with-authd).
-The same documentation reference hosts [installation](https://github.com/ubuntu/authd/wiki/02---Installation) and [configuration](https://github.com/ubuntu/authd/wiki/03---Configuration) instructions.
+For general details, read the [authd documentation](https://documentation.ubuntu.com/authd/stable-docs/).

+The documentation includes details on [installing](https://documentation.ubuntu.com/authd/stable-docs/howto/install-authd/) and [configuring](https://documentation.ubuntu.com/authd/stable-docs/howto/configure-authd/) authd.

 ## Troubleshooting

-More details on troubleshooting one of the OIDC brokers is available on the [authd documentation](https://github.com/ubuntu/authd/wiki/05--Troubleshooting).
+More details on troubleshooting one authd and authd brokers is available in the [authd documentation](https://documentation.ubuntu.com/authd/stable-docs/reference/troubleshooting/).

 ## Get involved